abbbi/virtnbdbackup/README.md

 and start with a fresh full backup.

+`Note`:
+> Since version 2.30 virtnbdbackup will handle these situations automatically
+> and falls back to a full backup in case it detects a broken bitmap chain.

 ## Backup fails with "Error during checkpoint removal: [internal error: bitmap 'XX' not found in backing chain of 'XX']"